-The Residence Life Committee approved the following themes for next year.
-Location, size and names are all subject to change.
+The Residence Life Committee approved the following themes for the 2014-15 academic year.
+Location, size, and names are all subject to change.
 Click here for information about Language House living options.

 The Residence Life Committee is happy to announce the addition of two new theme communities for the 2014-15 year!
 Let’s give them a warm welcome!